-The second example, 'Memory_Test' is useful for users who wish to validate that the SDRAM memory fitted to their module is good.
+The second example, 'Memory_Test' is useful for users who wish to validate that the DDR SDRAM memory fitted to their module is good.

 The third example, 'SDRAM_FIFO' is provided for users who need the SDRAM to behave like a big FIFO.
 In fact, in this example the SDRAM is used to create two independent 128Mbyte FIFOs.
+The 'SDRAM FIFO' example includes logic that demonstrates reading and writing DDR memory at 1.6Gbytes/sec.
+This example is therefore a useful starting point for those users who need to achieve high data rates to and from memory.